sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/object-naming-rules.md

 ### Labels

-More relaxed rules apply to labels that are used to indicate the position of a Job or other Workflow Instruction:
+More relaxed rules apply to *Labels* that are used to indicate the position of a Job or other Workflow Instruction:

 - Labels can start with digits, characters, _
 - Labels can include $, _, -, #, :, !